-Find below a lit, incomplete, of what I do:
+Find below a list, albeit incomplete, of what I do:

 - I tackle unwary tourists on the street, 🤭

-- I get to talk with French speakers whom had the privilege of sitting next to me in bars, restaurants, waiting rooms of all sorts,
+- I get to talk with French speakers who had the privilege of sitting next to me in bars, restaurants, waiting rooms of all sorts,

 - I look for recipes written in French even if what I need to prepare is orecchiette, 🍝

 - I look for volunteer opportunities in France,

 - whenever I visit a tourist attraction, I grab fliers and maps in French or I take part at the guided tours in French,

 - in a tourist office, be in Málaga or Moscow or Newcastle, I ask for information in French,